Greek banks NBG and Eurobank face state rescue

 "It will take time for banks to get on a more sustainable footing as the economy continues to shrink.
 It's too early to expect that credit flows will lift the economy," said Giada Giani, an economist at Citigroup.

-If National and Eurobank are nationalised, it would result in about 40 percent Greece's of banking sector being controlled by the state, while the other two major Greek lenders remain privately run.
+If National and Eurobank are nationalized, it would result in about 40 percent Greece's of banking sector being controlled by the state, while the other two major Greek lenders remain privately run.

 National Bank's 84.3 percent stake in Eurobank could be diluted down to a low single-digit holding if the HFSF pumps in all the capital it needs.